Disneyland Genie Tips:

 Strategically pick them.
 If you want another MaxPass sooner, and see that Buzz Lightyear has a pass available in 30 minutes, grab it – and you will likely get two rides in, instead of just one if you picked a longer wait time for Space Mountain.

 If you have reservations to eat, or want to see a parade.
-Make sure you avoid that time in your MaxPass picking.
+Make sure you try to avoid that time in your MaxPass picking (if you have a reservation, the app will remind you that the two conflict).

 PRO TIP: MaxPasses can be canceled, so if you decide that you picked the wrong time/ride, you can get into the app and cancel them – and then re-select.
 That is a huge bonus of the MaxPass system.